shotyme/HyperLiquid.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 2.0.0 - 13 May 2025
+    * Updated CryptoExchange.Net to version 9.0.0, see https://github.com/JKorf/CryptoExchange.Net/releases/
+    * Added support for Native AOT compilation
+    * Added RateLimitUpdated event
+    * Added SharedSymbol response property to all Shared interfaces response models returning a symbol name
+    * Added GenerateClientOrderId method to FuturesApi and Spot Shared clients
+    * Added IBookTickerRestClient implementation to SpotApi and FuturesApi Shared clients
+    * Added IFuturesOrderClientIdClient implementation to FuturesApi Shared client
+    * Added IFuturesTpSlRestClient implementation to FuturesApi Shared client
+    * Added ISpotOrderClientIdClient implementation to FuturesApi Shared client
+    * Added TriggerPrice, IsTriggerOrder properties to SharedSpotOrder model
+    * Added TriggerPrice, IsTriggerOrder properties to SharedFuturesOrder model
+    * Added MaxLongLeverage, MaxShortLeverage to SharedFuturesSymbol model
+    * Added QuoteVolume property mapping to SharedSpotTicker model
+    * Added OptionalExchangeParameters and Supported properties to EndpointOptions
+    * Added better error handling for unknown symbols
+    * Added vaultAddress parameter to various endpoints
+    * Added All property to retrieve all available environment on HyperLiquidEnvironment
+    * Added automatic mapping between UETH and ETH and UBTC and BTC spot asset and symbol names when using the Shared implementations
+    * Combined rest PlaceOrderAsync and PlaceTriggerOrderAsync methods for more flexibility
+    * Refactored Shared clients quantity parameters and responses to use SharedQuantity
+    * Updated all IEnumerable response and model types to array response types
+    * Removed Newtonsoft.Json dependency
+    * Removed Nethereum dependency
+    * Removed legacy AddHyperLiquid(restOptions, socketOptions) DI overload
+    * Fixed some typos
+    * Fixed missing Enum values for OrderType, Direction and TimeInForce enums
+    * Fixed market order price calculation
+    * Fixed incorrect DataTradeMode on certain Shared interface responses
+    * Fixed symbol name conversion not respecting environment setting
+    * Fixed DivideByZero exception in Shared ticker requests if PreviousDayPrice is 0
+    * Fixed various signing issues and response parsing issues

 * Version 2.0.0-beta3 - 01 May 2025
     * Updated CryptoExchange.Net version to 9.0.0-beta5
     * Added property to retrieve all available API environments